aspyrx/blast-mailer/README.md

 File Formats
 ------------

+###Recipients

-The recipients file should be a CSV file, with the recipient email address as the first field, and their name as the second.
-For example:
+The recipients file should be a comma-separated plain text file.

-    alice@example.com, Alice Smith
-    john@example.com, John Smith
+The first line in the file should be a list of tags that define the keywords that will be substituted later for actual values.
+The rows that follow contain the values that will be substituted.
+They should be in the same order as the tags - i.e., the first tag corresponds to the first value, the second tag to the second value, etc.

+**Note**: The first value in each row _must_ be the recipient's email.

+For example, a complete recipients file:

+    EMAIL, FIRST_NAME, LAST_NAME, UNIQUE_MESSAGE
+    alice@example.com, Alice, Smith, foo
+    john@example.com, John, Smith, bar

+###Message

 The message file should be a plaintext SMTP request body, headers optional.
-Any instances of "$EMAIL$" will be replaced with the recipient's email address, and any instances of "$NAME$" will be replaced with the recipient's name.
-For example, the message:
+Any two "$" characters surrounding a tag specified in the recipients file will be replaced with the appropriate value for that field.
+For example, using the previous recipients file, the message:

     Content-Type: text/html
-    To: "$NAME$" <$EMAIL$>
+    To: "$FIRST_NAME$ $LAST_NAME" <$EMAIL$>
     Subject: blast-mailer Test

-    <p>Hi, $NAME$!</p>
+    <p>Hi, $FIRST_NAME$!</p>
-    <P>Your email address is $EMAIL$.</p>
+    <p>Your email address is $EMAIL$.</p>
+    <p>Here is a unique message for you: $UNIQUE_MESSAGE$</p>

 would be sent to the aforementioned Alice Smith as follows: